-so) on the opposite side of the court.
-Players will have their own nominated seating area which should not be changed Teams and venues will need to lengthen the player seating area for each team allowing players to be sat (if safe to do during the game.
+Teams and venues will need to lengthen the player seating area for each team allowing players to be sat (if safe to do so) on the opposite side of the court.
+Players will have their own nominated seating area which should not be changed during the game.
 They will also not be required to go to the officials table to enter the game, the game officials will allow the players onto court directly from their chair/bench space.

-2. Time-outs - To avoid lengthy huddles where players are inside Im contact with multiple players safe way to undertake this is to conduct the timeouts on the half of the court opposite their team bench.
-All players Timeouts should be increased in duration from 1 minute to 1 minute 30 to allow for all players to configure themselves safely on the court to undertake the timeout.
-Timeouts must not be conducted in a close huddle therefore the only will be required to use hand sanitiser at this point as well.
+2. Time-outs - To avoid lengthy huddles where players are inside 1m contact with multiple players.

+Timeouts should remain at one minute but need to allow for all players to configure themselves safely on the court to undertake the timeout.
+Timeouts must not be conducted in a close huddle therefore the team may spread out over the court area if required.
+All players will be required to use hand sanitiser at this point as well.
+Note that officials should be lenient on the timings of the timeout if hand hygiene has taken time.

-The added duration for the timeout will also allow for the officials to wipe down the ball as per our hygiene guidance.
+Officials are required to wipe down the ball as per our hygiene guidance. .